 The Vir Chakra is the third highest wartime military award in India.

-Wing Commander Abhinandan Varthaman, who had been shoot and and latter captured by Pakistan and subsequently released later at the Wagah border.
+Wing Commander Abhinandan Varthaman, who had been shot and and later captured by Pakistan and subsequently released later at the Wagah border.

 It is pertinent to mention that Pakistan Air Force shot down two Indian aircraft inside Pakistani airspace on February 27.
 One of the aircraft fell inside Azad Jammu and Kashmir (AJK) while other fell inside Indian occupied Kashmir (IoK).
 One Indian pilot arrested by troops on ground while two in the area.